≡ Menu

 The good news is…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
-Which brings us to the last topic that we wanted to take a moment and discuss which is…
+Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy they can qualify for.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that usually the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience here at IBUSA, we have found that usually, the folks who seem to see the “best” life insurance policy for them are those that:

 • Take their time reviewing their options.